 - In a bowl, place part of the milk and the yeast.
 Mix.

-- On the table, in a bowl or kneading machine place the whole wheat flour, salt, whole cane sugar, sunflower oil, dissolved yeast and egg.
+- On the table, in a bowl or kneading machine, place the whole wheat flour, salt, whole sugar, sunflower oil, yeast foam and the egg.
 Mix.
 Gradually add the milk to form a dough.
 Knead until you get a smooth, soft and elastic dough.

-- Make a bun with the dough, cover and let rest for 20 minutes.
+- Round the dough, cover and let rest for 20 minutes.

 - In a bowl, place the black sanding sugar and whole wheat flour.
 Mix until it forms a grit.